ankostis/qmk_firmware/users/charyoku/features/maccel/readme.md

     return true;
 }
 ```
-Take care to use the same names that you used in the previous step.
+Take care to use the same key-names that you used in the previous step.

 See the configuration section on how to enable this feature once you have set it up.